Why the Gallup Q12 is the best tool for growth

 Q6 – Is there someone at work who encourages your development?

 Your managers should be coaches – I’ve written about this before.
 If you get a low score on this Gallup question, it will tell you where you need to focus.
 As well as looking at management, you could also roll out a peer coaching programme – these can turn things around quickly.
 It costs nothing and doesn’t need specific rules or training.
 Every member of staff can pick someone at work as their mentor, agreeing how often to meet.
 Coaching relationships shouldn’t last more than 6 months.
 This can be fabulous for an organisation.
 There is always someone at work who can coach you to drive performance and achieve your objectives.

 Q7 – At work do your opinions seem to count?

-You really want your employees to be saying yes to this one.
+You really want your employees to be saying yes to this Gallup question.
 It comes back to daily huddles and weekly meetings with the team.
-Regular opportunities to talk to a manager about daily stucks and challenges.
-If staff have opinions on something, they need to feel like they’re being heard by someone at work.
+Regular opportunities to have conversations with the manager about daily stucks and challenges.
+If your employees have opinions on something, they need to feel like they’re being heard by someone at work.
 You must have worked somewhere where your opinion didn’t count?
 Someone told you that this is just the way it gets done around here.
 What impact did that have on your employee engagement?